laucarson/terrain-visualisation/README.md

 This repository contains Python code developed in Google Colab for geospatial analysis of Hong Kong's terrain elevation data and identification of flood-prone areas.
 The analysis visualizes elevation patterns and highlights low-lying regions vulnerable to flooding at a 6-meter threshold, using public raster datasets.
 ​
 ### Objectives
 The primary goal is to demonstrate terrain mapping and flood risk assessment using open-source Python libraries and Hong Kong's official Digital Terrain Model (DTM) data.
-Key objectives include loading GeoTIFF elevation files, creating custom colormaps for visualization, and thresholding data to isolate areas below 6 meters.
+Key objectives include loading GeoTIFF elevation files, creating custom colormaps for visualization, and thresholding data to isolate areas below 6 meters.​
-​

 This supports climate risk analytics, urban planning, and sea-level rise studies, aligning with high-resolution DEMs (e.g., 50cm resolution from Lands Department) available via the Hong Kong Geodata Store.
 ​
 ### Usage Steps